Four engines proposed for addition to NWSR list

-Northwest racing fliers are being asked to consider adding two more engines to the list of those allowable for Northwest Sport Race.
+Northwest racing fliers are being asked to consider adding four more engines to the list of those allowable for Northwest Sport Race.
+Voting on this proposal is open until Feb.
+23. See below for details on how to vote.

-The proposal is offered by John Thompson and Mike Hazel.
+The proposal is offered by John Thompson, Mike Hazel and Gene Pape.

 If approved by a vote of Northwest racing participants, the amended rule would take effect in 2019.